Paraplanner Business Resources

 Canva

 I use Canva for all the images and logos on my pages.
 I pay for the pro version and it’s well worth the cost for everything I do.
 However, keep in mind, I do a lot of content writing, so I use Canva to create images for that work too.
-There is a free version, so you can do a lot with that still.
+There is a free version, but you’re a little limited on what you can do.

 Hardware